gabycasper007/react-stripe/README.md

 11. Test the integration with our [test cards](https://stripe.com/docs/payments/accept-a-payment#web-test-integration).

-12. Activate your account in the stripe dashboard to get your live API keys.
+12. Activate your account in the Stripe dashboard to get your live API keys.

 13. Enjoy and thank you for using Stripe!
 If you need any more help just let us know.
 It's our pleasure to help you.